quinlan-lab/bedder-rs/README.md

 # Acknowledgements

-- We received very valuable `rust` feedback from @sstadick.
+- We received very valuable `rust` feedback and code from @sstadick.
 - We leverage the excellent [noodles](https://github.com/zaeleus/noodles) library.